mounirn/KharbgaNet/info.md

     -- do we need a menu?
     -- menu links are not working
-    -- Tab control -- is not ideal for mobile front end
-* Error about invalid setting
-* Error creating game when user is not logged in - issue with the game created by field is empty       when user is not logged in
+    -- Tab control -- is not ideal for mobile front end created by field is empty       when user is not logged in
+* System - move from UI of V1 or V2 and move to Own Html file
+    -- /html/system.html
+    -- add link to main app
+    -- add Rules as link from main file

 * Exchange requests are not shown properly in the UI and -- debug
 * highlighting of exchange requests disappears
+*

   https://stackoverflow.com/questions/7795300/validation-failed-for-one-or-more-entities-see-entityvalidationerrors-propert